crypto-org-chain/chain-docs/docs/modules/staking-state.md

 It won't distribute rewards to jailed validators, inactive(unjailed) validators will get the rewards as normal.

-When a validator is jailed, it's reward participation tracking records are removed immediatelly.
+When a validator is jailed, it's reward participation tracking records are removed immediately.

 #### Process byzantine faults